CodeUnit10X/lora_basics_modem_ports/Readme.md

 i.e. To build for LINUX

-The LINUX Platform is a purely userspace implementation.
-It relies on the UIO driver to be configured in your kernel.
+The LINUX Platform is a purely userspace implementation.  **Note:  Lora Basics Modem kinda expects a flash device for storing LoRa context and other stuff, in this
+Linux example we dummy up flash with a file backed mmap.
+So there is just a file flash.bin that gets created.
+It will persist but you can nuke it if you want to clear things out.**

 <ol>
 	<li>mkdir build_linux && cd build_linux</li>